SHRIMPLETONS BY NAME; SIMPLETONS BY NATURE.

 The team immediately improved as soon as Whit took over.
 Seventh in the league in his first season.
 Sixth in his second – and so on until a place in the so far totally unattainable Northern Counties Mediocre Clubs Federation beckoned.
 Improvements at the club’s home ground – Shrimpleton Park – were implemented at the same time.
 The bike shed had a new corrugated iron roof fitted in Whit Jason’s first season alone.
 The single toilet had its door re-fitted during the second.

 Second-hand pylons from the National Grid were then exchanged with a local scrap dealer for a Beamer especially selected by Whit.
 These were placed at the corner of the pitch in his third season in control.
 (Sadly, the Scrap Dealer mysteriously died when the BMW apparently broke in two for unexplained reasons when travelling at speed on the precipitous Shrimpleton Coastal Road shortly afterwards.)
-As a tribute to him, a Go Fund Me page was opened to provide the money needed to purchase the wiring; lighting gantries and – eventually – the bulbs to go in them to allow Shrimpleton FC to play in the Northern Counties Floodlit Wednesday League for the first time ever in as little as perhaps twenty years’ time.
+As a tribute to him, a Go Fund Me page was opened to provide the money needed to purchase the wiring; lighting gantries and – eventually – the bulbs to go in them to allow Shrimpleton Town FC to play in the Northern Counties Floodlit Wednesday League for the first time ever in as little as perhaps twenty years’ time.
 Oh yes – the Shrimpies were on the way up all right…

 And – all the time – massive amounts of money from Mr Jason’s drug dealing were passing through the club’s books.
 Gate Receipts from home matches sometimes topped £300,000 – which, should any suspicious HMRC auditors investigate further – would indicate the highest entrance prices for any football club on the planet at about £30k per spectator.
 But the only investigation by such people was from the same accountancy company currently responsible for ticket pricing in 2026 FIFA World Cup and they naturally saw absolutely no reason for further enquiries to be made…